 Master of Science in Accounting Program

-Students are enrolled full time during the summer, and participate in an 18-credit core.
-Electives are the remaining 12 credits, and can be taken at the student’s pace.
+The integrated curriculum is a 30-credit master’s program with all courses required to be taken at Babson.
+Students are enrolled full time during the summer and participate in an 18-credit core.
+Electives are the remaining 12 credits, and can be taken at a student’s pace.
 All students must have an undergraduate or graduate degree in business.
 Prerequisite accounting courses include, Introduction to Financial Accounting, Intermediate Accounting 1 & 2, and Tax Accounting.
-(For international students, the tax course must have focused on taxes in the United States.)
+(For international students, the Tax course must have focused on Taxes in the United States).

 Examples of core classes include but are not limited to: